 You can also edit existing workflows

-Using the Brocade Workflow Composer Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
+Using the Extreme Workflow Composer Web UI, go the Actions tab, and navigate to a mistral-v2 workflow.
 Select the workflow and click “Edit” at the bottom of the workflow details pane:

 This will launch a new browser tab with your workflow: